GilgameshXYZ123/Dragon-Alpha-v1.2/README.md

   - **alpha-code**  the experimental code of Alpha, you can take it as examples, to create your own Alpha-app.
 Before using Alpha’s API, you must specify the home-path of Alpha, in order to load the relative native libraries.<br>
   ![image](https://github.com/GilgameshXYZ123/Dragon-Alpha/assets/65615049/2586a7d0-0226-4bae-a575-5d9e2c8bdf66)
   - **pytorch-code**  the experimental code of PyTorch.<br>
-  - **experiment-data**  console output to track some metrics for both Alpha and PyTorch, in order to make a comparison.<br>
   - **test_cuda**  some related code to test Alpha&cu32.
 You can take it as examples of using Alpha’s operators.<br>

 # About me